Mause24/spa-scheduling-backend/README.md

 and we give send to send the request and it does not return a response with the accesToken.

+Then we can test the other route (ProtectedRoute), with the token that we generated but it is not necessary since in the authorization part there is a collection where the token is saved automatically.
+Then we can give send and try that route and get a message and user that is authorized.

+ [jwt](https://jwt.io/) Through this site, we can verify that it brings us the token, so we copy the token that was generated and paste it into the aforementioned website.
 ## Test

 ```bash